White Star Line: Exit from the IMM

 In the post-war period, when the situation of the International Mercantile Marine Co. was precarious, its president, Philip Franklin, saw the exclusion of British companies as a lifeline.
 Indeed, the presence of these British companies and their ships deprived the trust of American subsidies.
 At that time, Lord Pirrie and Owen Philipps (known from 1923 as Lord Kylsant) offered £27,000,000 to recover all British property from the trust.
 U.S. President Woodrow Wilson, however, vetoed at the last minute.
-The IMM found itself in an all the more delicate position since, on the other hand, the White Star Line signed an agreement with the British Board of Trade stipulating that it should not be considered as a foreign ownership.
+The IMM found itself in an all the more delicate position since the White Star Line signed an agreement with the British Board of Trade stipulating that it should not be considered as a foreign ownership.
 Under this agreement, all directors of the company were to be approved by the Board of Trade, which created a particularly complex situation.

 It was under these conditions that the White Star Line pursued its resumption of activities.
 In 1923, Doric entered service, one of only two ships delivered to the company by Harland & Wolff during the decade.
 The liner was assigned to a joint service between White Star and the Dominion Line.
-It was accompanied on this route by Regina, a ship of the IMM: originally owned by the Leyland Line, it was operated by the Dominion Line before switching to White Star.
+It was accompanied on this route by Regina, a ship of the IMM.
+Originally owned by the Leyland Line, it was operated by the Dominion Line before switching to White Star.
 The ship ended its career under the colors of the Red Star Line.
 Also in 1923, White Star and its rival Cunard Line reached an agreement to alternate their departures during the winter, in order to use fewer ships during this less profitable season, which was conducive to refitting ships.

 Although the transatlantic services of the White Star Line held up well in the 1920s, this was not the case for all services.
 The Australian route was experiencing more and more difficulties.
 Relations with IMM became increasingly difficult and, in 1925, the trust again announced that it wanted to separate from its non-American subsidiaries.
-The sale was initially offered for the price, derisory compared to its original price, of seven million pounds, and an agreement seemed to have been reached in the spring with the British group Furness Withy, but the deal ultimately failed.
+The sale was initially offered for the price of £7,000,000, derisory compared to its original price, and an agreement seemed to have been reached in the spring with the British group Furness Withy, but the deal ultimately failed.